RamziAgou/BDAProject/README.md

 - -  Run Zookeeper : in the Kafka installation folder, use the following command to start the zookeeper server

         > **./bin/zookeeper-server-start.sh config/zookeeper.properties**

         > Note : You can check the zookeeper.properties file if you want to change the client port (2181 by default)

 - - Start Kafka server: Use the following command to run Kafka

      > **./bin/kafka-server-start.sh config/server.properties**

      > Note : You can also check the server.properties file if you want to change the zookeeper to connect, or the directory of the logs files etc...

+- Now to access Twitter streaming APIs, we need to sign in for Twitter developer account and get the following OAuth authentification details :
+- - CustomerKey
+- - CustomerSecret
+- - AccessToken
+- - AccessTokenSecret